martinchernyavskiy/Notes/CS/CS354/Readings/K&R/Ch1.md

 	- int
 	- float, at least 6 significant digits
 - Indentation emphasizes logical structure of the program, critical for humans, not required for compilers
+- To make numbers right-justified within the print statement, you *augment* each %d with width
+-